TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

     });

 ## What we doing here?
-– import express and body-parser modules.
+– Import express and body-parser modules.
 Express is for building the Rest apis, and body-parser helps to parse the request and create the req.body object that we will need to access in our routes.
-– create an Express app, then add body-parser middlewares using app.use() method.
+– Create an Express app, then add body-parser middlewares using app.use() method.
-– define a GET route which is simple for test.
+– Define a GET route which is simple for test.
-– listen on port 3000 for incoming requests.
+– Listen on port 3000 for incoming requests.

 Now we can run the app with command: